 It’s important to note that the purdah doesn’t apply to the media.
 It’s hard to judge with any certainty the effect that silencing government and civil servants has on the ensuing media coverage in the run-up to an election.
 Fisher posits that the restriction tends to cause a “front-loading” of government reports, such as Monday’s Treasury report, which warned of “immediate and profound shock to [the] economy” if Britain votes to leave.
 Regardless, the idea that voters should have time to debate and contemplate issues without hype from politicians is novel to my American ears.

 In recent weeks, the US media has indulged in self-flagellation over the idea that they “created Trump” by giving him endless free publicity ($2 billion worth, according to The New York Times).
 But a more compelling explanation for Trump’s rise may be that he is the inevitable product of a political system that is more focused on campaigning than governing.

-Trump is the inevitable product of a political system that is more focused on campaigning than governing.
 US election cycles have stretched to become a two-year bloodbath.
 If you consider what political scientists call the “rule of anticipated importance,” Trump benefitted from a long period where he could convince the electorate of how much he mattered.
 In that time, there were also comparatively few restrictions on what he could spend.